mikeyamato/DevKonnector/readme.md

 The application can also be [accessed via Heroku](https://mysterious-anchorage-53220.herokuapp.com).

-<sub>Note: since this is a free Heroku account there may be slight response delay while the server spins up.</sub>
+<sub>Note: since this uses a free Heroku account there may be a slight response delay while the server spins up.</sub>

 ## Technology